Value Differences

 Some of us distrust God because we disagree with his moral values.

-We condone things he condemns.
+We endorse what he condemns.
 He draws distinctions we dispute.
 We elevate issues he considers secondary.
-He esteems that which we deem disposable.
+He esteems what we deem disposable.

-Instead of aligning our moral values with God’s principles and precepts, we adjust our appraisal of God and his moral code to accommodate our values.
+Instead of aligning our moral values with God’s principles and precepts, we adjust our view of God and his moral code to accommodate our values.

 Underlying Motivation

-Moral disagreements with God usually arise for one of five reasons.
+Moral disagreements with God usually stem from one of five root causes.

 We lack understanding of what God says in the Bible.
 Instead, we rely on the incorrect doctrines of those who are equally ignorant or on the rhetoric of those who actively oppose him.

 We distrust God generally because he allows suffering to exist.
-We incorrectly believe that he is indifferent to affliction and, therefore, untrustworthy.
-We reject his moral values as a consequence of this misconception.
+We mistakenly believe that he is indifferent to affliction and, therefore, untrustworthy.
+As a result, we reject his moral values.

-We are offended by judgmental believers who purport to speak for God.
-We understandably do not want to associate with them, so we disdain God’s values because we mistakenly presume that he shares their obnoxious contempt.
+We are offended by judgmental believers who claim to speak for God and, understandably, do not want to associate with them.
+So we disdain God’s values, mistakenly assuming that he shares their obnoxious contempt.

-We find the hypocrisy of reborn believers repulsive.
-We correctly believe they should live more righteously.
+We find the hypocrisy among reborn believers repulsive.
+We rightly believe they should live more righteously.
 We discard God’s values because they seem to have little bearing on the behavior of his stalwarts.

-We are unwilling to agree with God because that would require us to revise our values and change our behavior, sometimes at considerable social and economic risk.
+We are unwilling to agree with God because doing so would require us to revise our values and change our behavior, sometimes at considerable social and economic risk.
 Disagreeing with God is safer, more comfortable, and sometimes more pleasurable.

 Regardless of our underlying motivation, moral disagreements with God evidence our fallen nature.